heyuanw-dev/network-flow-study/fordFulkerson/readme.txt

 python .\FordFulkerson.py -f .\tests\n100-m100-cmin10-cmax20-f949.txt -s s -t t -g 4

 For runFordFulkerson.py, its just for visualizing and report use.
+Adjust the parameter for proper use following comments.